Bristol Myers Squibb: Contributions

 Notable organizations to which Bristol-Myers Squibb has provided funding include the Institute for Advanced Study, Northern Ontario School of Medicine, Population Health Research Institute (PHRI) at McMaster University Medical School, University of Toronto, University of Washington, Centre for Addiction and Mental Health, Princess Margaret Cancer Centre, Scarborough Health Network, SickKids, Sinai Health System, Sunnybrook Health Sciences Centre, National Geographic Society, National Press Foundation, American Society of Hematology, European Society of Cardiology, Canadian Association of Emergency Physicians, Canadian Rheumatology Association, and Multiple Sclerosis International Federation.

-The company spends $5–10 million per year on lobbying in the United States.
 Notable lobbying organizations to which the company has contributed include BIOTECanada, Innovative Medicines Canada, International Federation of Pharmaceutical Manufacturers & Associations, National Health Council, Pharmaceutical Advertising Advisory Board, and Pharmaceutical Research and Manufacturers of America.

 Legal issues

 In 2002, the company was sued by 29 states for illegally maintaining a monopoly on Taxol, its cancer treatment and was sued in a separate case for trying to keep a generic version of BuSpar off the market.
 It paid $125 million to settle the Taxol case and a total of $670 million to settle both cases.

 Also in 2002, Bristol-Myers Squibb was involved in an accounting scandal that resulted in a significant restatement of revenues from 1999 to 2001.
 The restatement was the result of an improper booking of sales related to "channel stuffing" as the practice of offering excess inventory to customers to create higher sales numbers.
 The company settled with the United States Department of Justice and Securities and Exchange Commission for $150 million.
 In 2004, the company restated its financial results for the previous 5 years.
 As part of a deferred prosecution agreement, the company was placed under the oversight of a monitor appointed by the U.S. attorney in New Jersey.
 In addition, the former head of the Pharma group, Richard Lane, and the ex-CFO, Fred Schiff, were indicted for federal securities violations.

 Bristol-Myers Squibb was one of the named defendants in a $1 billion lawsuit for infecting hundreds of Guatemalans with syphilis during the Guatemala syphilis experiments.
 In 2022, the company was dismissed from the lawsuit, though the reason for the dismissal was not publicly disclosed.